 For more information about the ISLSSL: www.islssl.org.

-The Call for papers for XIV.
-European Regional Congress of ISLSSL at the the Ghent University in Brussels on 6th - 8th September 2023 is open.
-Abstracts should be sent in by 13 February 2022.
-Please find more information here ...
+XIV.
+European Regional Congress of ISLSSL at the the Ghent University in Brussels on 6th - 8th September 2023 please find more information here ...